gschenck/sumatrapdf/readme.txt

+modified build to default to
+no updates check
+no tabs (old menu visible)
+no document restrictions

 SumatraPDF is a multi-format (PDF, EPUB, MOBI, FB2, CHM, XPS, DjVu) reader for Windows under (A)GPLv3 license, with some code under BSD license (see AUTHORS).